tradewelltech/beavers/docs/concepts/pyarrow.md

 ## ETF value calculation example

-In this example we want to calculate the value of an ETF.
+In this example we want to calculate the value of ETFs.
 If you are not familiar with ETFs, think about them as just a basket of shares.

-Starting with a table of prices:
+Starting with a table of individual share prices:
 ```python
 --8<-- "examples/pyarrow_concepts.py:business_logic_price"
 ```